swapgmre/techTinder-Web/README.md

 - Refactor our code to add constants file + create a components folder
 - You should not be able to access other routes without login
 - if token is not present, redirect user to login page
-- Logout
+- Logout Feature
-- Profile Page
+- Get the feed and add the feed in the store
+- Build the userCard on feed

 - Body
   ----NavBar